 If they genuinely want things to work out between the two of you, your partner must also understand that the trust has disappeared from their relationship due to their actions.
 They must be patient with you and your process of dealing with their infidelity.

 If you can’t be together right now, then take a break.
 Agree to a specific time limit, and revisit your relationship later.

-Exercising can also help take your mind off your life for 30 minutes or more.
+Exercising can take your mind off your life for 30 minutes or more.
 Exercise can help alleviate anger, sadness, and stress.
-You can also be around others who are positive, which can help you feel better, too.
+You can be around others who are positive, which can help you feel better, too.

 You may feel like you’ll never have the ability to laugh again, but slowly, you’ll smile, chuckle, and then full out belly laugh again.
 And it will feel good.

 Welcome happiness and laughter with open arms.
-You are a survivor, and that means you are moving past what happened.
+You are a survivor, which means you are moving past what happened.

 In this case, laughter really can be the best medicine for surviving infidelity.
-So, spend time having fun with friends, watch a funny movie, go to a comedy club, etc.
+So, spend time having fun with friends, watching a funny movie, going to a comedy club, etc.